Irritable bowel syndrome (IBS) is a disorder that causes frequent abdominal symptoms, including diarrhea, constipation, bloating, and cramps.

 Find out what vegetable dishes contain: Check the ingredients in a vegetable medley or stir-fry.

 Ask about added ingredients: Hamburgers, for example, may contain breadcrumbs or onions, both of which can worsen IBS symptoms.

 Opt for grilled (not fried) foods: Grilled foods contain less fat and can cause less stomach discomfort.

 Bring a favorite dressing: Some people take along condiments from home, as commercial dressings and sauces contain additives that aggravate their symptoms.

 It may be worth researching a restaurant’s options before booking a table.

 Many people with IBS find that cooking food at home with fresh ingredients is a good way to avoid symptoms.

-- Eat regularly and avoid delaying or missing meals.
+- eating regularly and avoid delaying or missing meals

-- Eat no more than 3 servings of fruit a day.
+- eating no more than 3 servings of fresh fruit a day

-- Limit the intake of tea and coffee to three cups per day.
+- limiting the intake of tea and coffee to 3 cups per day

 IBS is a common gastrointestinal disorder that can cause significant discomfort.
 A person’s diet can trigger or worsen symptoms.

-Identifying and avoiding triggering foods and drinks can help a person with IBS enjoy their meals, at home or during a night out.
+Identifying and avoiding triggering foods and drinks can help a person with IBS enjoy their meals at home or eating out.